Table of Contents

 - Trim Bushes — Hedge clippers and electric trimmers can only get you so far when trimming bushes.
 Especially when you have thicker branches to cut.
-A small chainsaw can tackle bushes with ease and make the job go much faster.
+A small chainsaw can tackle bushes with ease and make the work go much faster.

 - Fell a Tree — “Felling” is the technical term for cutting down a tree.
 Lightweight chainsaws are good for felling smaller diameter trees since they’re easier to hold at low heights.

 - Cut Logs — After felling a tree, you can also use a small chainsaw to cut it up into manageable logs.
 The same thing is true for cleaning up after trees that have fallen down in your yard unexpectedly.

 - Split Firewood — One of the most popular reasons for owning a lightweight chainsaw is that it makes the work of splitting firewood a breeze.
 Small chainsaws eliminate the aches and pains you feel when using an axe for this purpose.